superkeaibb/superkeaibb.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-👋 Hi, I’m Bo Guo, a Master's student at Beihang University, advised by <a href='https://wensijia.work/'>Prof. Sijia Wen</a> and <a href='https://iai.buaa.edu.cn/info/1147/3231.htm'>Academician Zhiming Zheng</a>, and collaborating closely with <a href='https://zhao1f.github.io/'>Prof. Yifan Zhao</a>.
+👋 Hi, I’m Bo Guo, an incoming PhD student at <a href='http://www.cad.zju.edu.cn/'>State Key Lab of CAD & CG</a>, Zhejiang University, advised by Prof. <a href='https://tianjiashao.com/'>Tianjia Shao</a> and Prof. <a href='http://kunzhou.net/'>Kun Zhou</a>.
 My research focuses on **3D reconstruction** and **neural rendering of avatars**.
 I aim to bridge geometry precision and dynamic realism in 3D digital human reconstruction.
+I obtained my Master’s degree in Computer Technology from Beihang University, <a href='https://wensijia.work/'>Prof. Sijia Wen</a> and <a href='https://iai.buaa.edu.cn/info/1147/3231.htm'>Academician Zhiming Zheng</a>, and collaborating closely with <a href='https://zhao1f.github.io/'>Prof. Yifan Zhao</a>.

 # 🔥 News